Nitrux/nitrux-bug-tracker/README.md

 ## How do I write a reasonable feature request?

-- Be specific.
+- **Be specific**.
 Define exactly what you want and why.
-- Visualize it.
+- **Visualize it**.
 Include images or mockups that make the request clear.
-- Back it up.
+- **Back it up**.
 Reference factual content or use cases to support your request.

 ## What should I not do?

-- Don't be vague about the benefits or possible drawbacks.
+- **Don't be vague** about the benefits or possible drawbacks.
-- Don't rely on the community to figure it out.
+- **Don't rely on the community to figure it out**.
 While this is your request, you must clearly outline the implementation or goal.
 Unclear requests may be closed.
-- Avoid emotional arguments.
+- **Avoid emotional arguments**.
 Stick to technical or practical reasons.
-- Be realistic.
+- **Be realistic**.
 Keep the scope of the request achievable.
-- Do not file requests for upstream software.
+- **Do not file requests for upstream software**.
     - For example: Nitrux cannot add "tilt-shift effects" to GIMP; that is a request for GIMP developers.
     - However, Nitrux can add missing drivers, firmware, CLI utilities, or consider adding a new GUI application to the default selection.
-- Do not use the Bug Tracker for general ideas or policy debates.
+- **Do not use the Bug Tracker for general ideas or policy debates**.
     - For such circumstances, please open a [discussion](https://github.com/orgs/Nitrux/discussions).

 ----